plausible/website/_posts/2020-04-29-will-removing-google-analytics-from-a-site-hurt-search-engine-rankings.md

 It doesn't matter if you do have Google Analytics installed or if you don't have it installed either.
 It won't make any difference to your search rankings and the traffic you get from Google's search results.

 Now it's up to you to verify that or to trust that.
-And if you're interested in trying out our way of thinking about website statistics, do register for a [free 30-day trial](https://plausible.io/register).
+I personally don't use Google Analytics on my sites and haven't experienced any negative side effects.

+If you're interested in trying out our way of thinking about website statistics, do register for a [free 30-day trial](https://plausible.io/register).
 We're different from Google Analytics in several ways:

-* We're fully open source with our code available for anyone to see [at GitHub](https://github.com/plausible-insights/plausible/)
+* We're **fully open source** with our code available for anyone to see [at GitHub](https://github.com/plausible-insights/plausible/)
-* We're a [lightweight solution](https://plausible.io/lightweight-web-analytics) with our script being only 1.4 KB
+* We're a [lightweight solution](https://plausible.io/lightweight-web-analytics) with **our script being only 1.4 KB**
-* We don't use cookies and we don't collect any personal data so you don't need to display [cookie banners or ask for GDPR consent](https://plausible.io/data-policy)
+* **We don't use cookies and we don't collect any personal data** so you don't need to display [cookie banners or ask for GDPR consent](https://plausible.io/data-policy)

 And it's also simple to run Plausible Analytics on your site alongside Google Analytics and see how you like it and